CountNick/weekly-nerd-1920/hybrid-spa-mpa.md

 ## Introduction

-Lately i was working on a web application for someone.
-As it was my first time doing something like this i had already made the decision to make a server side rendered website without asking if this what the client wanted.
+Lately I was working on a web application for someone.
+As it was my first time doing something like this I had already made the decision to make a server side rendered website without asking if this what the client wanted.
 During the second week of the project it struck me that what we wanted to make couldn't be done over HTTP requests and we were better of making a clientside webapp.
 But the thing was we already had a bunch of code which was working and didn't want to start over again.
 So now we had to choose between a Single Page Web Application(SPA) or a mix between Server Side Rendered and Single Page.
-The only hickup here was i couldn't find any example on how to make a hybrid web application.
+The only hickup here was I couldn't find any example on how to make a hybrid web application.

 ## The problem